java-wanted/jupik/08-multithreading/MULTITHREADING.md

 There are blocking queue in Java Standard Library, e.g. LinkedBlockingQueue.
 Take attention that this queues does not accept null elements.

+Solve the following multitask issue:

+- Create three tasks, each task prints a later five times.

+  The first task prints the later A, the second - B, the third - C.

+- Organise execution of tasks in such a way that the string ABCABCABCABCABC will be printed.

+  DO NOT use operations sleep and join.
+It is REQUIRED to use operations wait and notifyAll.